 The simplest way to determine your heart rate threshold is to back into them through pace.
 First, follow the guidelines under the Pacing Testing section of this article to establish your Threshold Pace (TP).

 The next step is to determine your Lactate Threshold Heart Rate (LTHR) from your TP.
 To do this, warm up with 10 minutes of easy jogging and then accelerate to your TP on a smooth, flat path or road.
 Wait for your heart rate to stop increasing and plateau.
 The number you see after it levels off is your LTHR.
-Now go to the Run and Cycling Heart Rate section of the 80/20 Zone Calculator and enter your lactate Threshold Heart Rate.
+Now go to the Run and Cycling Heart Rate section of the endurance calculator and enter your lactate Threshold Heart Rate.
 Your seven heart rate training zones will be calculated automatically.

 Note that Lactate Threshold Heart Rate is slightly different in running than it is in other aerobic activities, so if you choose to cross-train, you’ll need to do separate tests in each activity.